Ulcer Care & Treatment | Center for Foot Care

 Antibiotics and Medications

-In some cases, antibiotics may be prescribed to treat or prevent infection.
+In some cases, systemic antibiotics may be prescribed to treat or prevent infection.
 Additionally, medications to control blood sugar levels and improve circulation may be recommended to aid in the healing process.

 Surgical Treatment Options